 Wears Valley Road is at a lower elevation than many of the scenic roads in the area, and provides an exceptional display of fall colors.
 At this westerly end of the national park, the Foothills Parkway is close by, offering stunning views and terrific photogenic sights, including the Look Rock observation tower, which is not to be missed.

-Many artisans have also located in Wears Valley, and arts and crafts shows are frequent, as well as local festivals such as the Smoky Mountain Snowdown winter festival.
+Many artisans have also located in Wears Valley, and arts and crafts shows are frequent, as well as local festivals.
 Galleries and other attractions tend to be scattered in selected spots throughout the area rather than clustered all in one place, offering much to discover for the curious.
+Townsend anchors this end of the Smokies, a small town with much to offer – see our guide to Exploring Townsend, TN.

 In summer with the numerous creeks and streams of the area, fishing comes into its own.
 There are many hiking and horse riding trails, outfitters and opportunities.
 Restaurants offer American style food, from a hearty breakfast to a robust country dinner.
 Vegetarian can be found, as well as dining experiences on a riverside patio.